 An Air Hostess or flight attendant or cabin crew is typically a member of an aircrew employed by airlines primarily to ensure the comfort and safety of passengers aboard airline flights, commercial flights, business jet craft, or military aircraft.
 In order to understand how to become an Air Hostess, it is essential to familiarise yourself with their responsibilities during a flight.
-If you are exploring the question of how to become an Air Hostess, then you have come to the right place.
+If you are exploring a career in aviation, then you have come to the right place.
 Here is a complete guide on pursuing your career as an Air Hostess, training institutes and courses, fees, salary, requirements, qualifications to become an Air Hostess, and more.